Skip to main content

 Creation of cell500Operation of transforming builder to cell.

-Parsing cell firstly100Operation of transforming cells into slices first time during current transaction.
+Parsing a cell for the first time100Operation of transforming cells into slices for the first time during the same transaction.

-Parsing cell repeatedly25Operation of transforming cells into slices, which already has parsed during same transaction.
+Parsing a cell repeatedly25Operation of transforming cells into slices, already parsed during the same transaction.

 Throwing exception50